kbsonlong/lazy-tcp-proxy/QANDA.md

 ### Does the app support Docker Swarm/Stacks?

-> Not yet.
+> Maybe - I haven't tested this.
 But it could.
 >
 > It would be nice if it could also scale >1 if required.
 >